MARKO YLÖNEN

 BIOGRAPHY

-In 1990 he was awarded 2nd prize at the Turku Scandinavian Cello Competition and later that year he became a finalist and a prizewinner in the international Tchaikowsky Competition in Moscow.
-1996 he won the first prize at the Concert Artist Guild Competition in New York.
+In 1990, Marko Ylönen won second prize at the Turku Nordic Cello Competition in Turku and later a prize at the final of the International Tchaikovsky Competition in Moscow.
+In the spring of 1996, he won first prize at the Concert Artists Guild Competition in New York.

-He plays regularly as soloist with the major Finnish orchestras.
-He has also played with such leading orchestras as Camerata Salzburg, the English Chamber Orchestra, the Prague Chamber Orchestra, the Melbourne Symphony Orchestra, the Stavanger Symphony Orchestra and the Netherlands Chamber orchestra.
-Among the conductors he has worked with, are Leif Segerstam, Jukka-Pekka Saraste, Juha Kangas, John Storgårds, Sakari Oramo, Okko Kamu, Mosche Atzmon, Alexander Vedernikov, Heinrich Schiff, Ben Wallfish, Susanna Mälkki, Olli Mustonen, Hannu Lintu and Klaus Mäkelä.
+Marko Ylönen regularly performs as a soloist with most Finnish orchestras.
+He has also appeared as a soloist with Camerata Salzburg, the English Chamber Orchestra, the Prague Chamber Orchestra, the Adelaide, Melbourne, Gothenburg, and Stavanger symphony orchestras, and the Netherlands Chamber Orchestra.
+His collaborations with conductors include Jukka-Pekka Saraste, Juha Kangas, John Storgårds, Leif Segerstam, Hannu Lintu, Susanna Mälkki, Ben Wallfish, Klaus Mäkelä, Sakari Oramo, Mosche Atzmon, Alexander Vedernikov, and Olli Mustonen.

-He has given recitals in many major halls e.g. Weill Recital Hall at Carnegie Hall in New York and Concertgebouw Kleine Zaal in Amsterdam.
+Ylönen has given recitals at venues including Weill Recital Hall at Carnegie Hall in New York and Concertgebouw Kleine Zaal in Amsterdam.
+He has performed chamber music with many of the world's leading musicians in various ensembles at festivals in Finland and abroad.